GeoGenetics-edu/case-study-data-processing-documentation-team_7/README.md

 ![20231003_140557](https://github.com/GeoGenetics-edu/case-study-data-processing-documentation-team_7/assets/32941862/6165fe93-e43a-4eb3-b0fa-e5fbb7de17e3)
 ![analysis](https://github.com/GeoGenetics-edu/case-study-data-processing-documentation-team_7/assets/111506710/db593307-ff54-4810-bf97-58451cc6895f)

+Note: code verified a second time until mapping so far, ie corrections of typos etc.

 ## Setting up the environment
 We activate the conda environment 'day1', that includes all of the softwares that we need for this analyzis.